All Episodes

 Mark Stein for Rush, let's go to Mike in Bay City, Michigan.

-Mike, uh thanks for waiting.
+Mike, thanks for waiting.

-Well, mayor, Merry Christmas to you, Mark.
+Well, Merry Christmas to you, Mark.

 I got changed subject a little bit.

-Bon uh bainard is the worst speaker of the house this country ever had.
+Baynard is the worst Speaker of the House this country ever had, and he has to be replaced.

-What's the difference between Obama and Bayner?
+What's the difference between Obama and Baynard?

-This better have a good punch slide bike.
+This better have a good punchline, Mike.

 What is it?

-Uh one kisses the ass and the other one gets his ass kissed.
+One kisses the ass and the other one gets his ass kissed.

-Okay, I'll uh it's boxing day.
+Okay, it's boxing day.

-I'll be uh I'll be generous.
+I'll be generous.

 That's not the greatest joke in the world.

-He should have just said on the November the uh the November the sixth, he should have said, the people are spoken, uh now the uh if Obama wants to spend twenty-five percent of GDP at the federal level, he can figure out a way to pay for it.
+Now, if Obama wants to spend 25% of GDP at the federal level, he can figure out a way to pay for it.

-And he should have done I think any w any congressman that votes for him for speaker better have his uh better be looking over his back because there's gonna be a conservative representative to challenge him or her in the primary.
+I think any congressman that votes for him for Speaker better be looking over his back because there's going to be a conservative representative to challenge him or her in the primary.

-I mean anyone would be better than him.
+I mean, anyone would be better than him.

 What will the Republicans concede on?

-What will the it should all have been between Obama and Harry Reid.
+What will the it should all have been between Obama and Harry Reid?

-They should be they're the ones who are spending it.
+They should be, they're the ones who are spending it.

 They should be made to own it.

-They're spending it on programs that Republicans officially at any rate are not in favor of.
+They're spending it on programs that Republicans, officially, at any rate, are not in favor of.

-If ever there was a time to say it's not my problem uh in that great American formulation, or even better, you know, I don't need this in my life right now, which uh Boehner would have been within his rights to do, this would have been the time to do it.
+If ever there was a time to say it's not my problem in that great American formulation, or even better, you know, I don't need this in my life right now, which Boehner would have been within his rights to do, this would have been the time to do it.

 Where did you think he really went wrong then, Mike?

-Was it the uh the concession on million?
+Was it the concession on millions?

-Before you raise the debt limit, let's have a budget.
+But before you raise the debt limit, let's have a budget.

 Okay?